Danny Kingad: ONE Flyweight World Grand Prix

 In the quarterfinals, Kingad was scheduled to face Andrew Leone on March 31, 2019, at ONE: A New Era.
 However, Leone withdrew from the bout due to an injured.
 He was replaced by Senzo Ikeda.
 He won the fight via unanimous decision.

 In the semifinals, Kingad was scheduled to face Kairat Akhmetov on August 2, 2019, at ONE: Dawn of Heroes.
 However, Akhmetov forced to pull out due to undisclosed injury and was replaced by Reece McLaren.
 He won the fight via split decision.

 In the final, Kingad faced Demetrious Johnson on October 13, 2019, at ONE: Century – Part 1.
 He lost the fight via unanimous decision.

 Post-Grand Prix reign

 Kingad faced Xie Wei on January 31, 2020, at ONE: Fire & Fury.
 He won the fight via unanimous decision.

 Kingad was scheduled to face Kairat Akhmetov on December 4, 2020, at ONE: Big Bang.
 However, Kingad forced to withdraw due to cornermen tested positive for COVID-19.
-The pair was rescheduled on December 3, 2021 and aired on December 17, 2021, at ONE: Winter Warriors II.
+The pair was rescheduled on December 3, 2021, and aired on December 17, 2021, at ONE: Winter Warriors II.
 He lost the fight via unanimous decision.

 Kingad was scheduled to face Gurdarshan Mangat on December 3, 2022, at ONE 164.
 However, Mangat withdrew due to undisclosed injury and the bout was scrapped.

 Kingad faced Eko Roni Saputra on February 25, 2023, at ONE Fight Night 7.
 He won the fight via unanimous decision.

+Kingad was scheduled to face Hu Yong on October 7, 2023, at ONE Fight Night 15.
+However, Kingad withdraw from the bout due to an ankle injury and was replaced by Eko Roni Saputra.

+Kingad faced Yuya Wakamatsu in a rematch on January 28, 2024, at ONE 165.
+He lost the fight via unanimous decision.

+Kingad faced Adriano Moraes in a rematch on November 9, 2024, at ONE 169.
+He lost the fight via guillotine choke in round two.